Customary law in South Africa

-Recognition of customary law comes through the South African Constitution under section 211, although there is not a "textual connection in the definition of customary law to the communities recognised in section 31(1)."
-The application of African Customary Law (ACL) is subject to the Constitution as well as to any legislation that specifically deals with it.

-African Customary Law (ACL) is further protected within the Bill of Rights, most notably under the right to freedom, belief and opinion (s 15), the individual right to language and culture (s 30) as well as the collective right pertaining to cultural, religious and linguistic communities (s 31).
-The protection of ACL within the Bill of Rights is not subject to the same conditions as in s 211(3), namely that it must be used where applicable and subject to the relevant legislation.
-Accordingly, the rights in the Bill of Rights protecting ACL are subject only to the Constitution (and specifically, other rights in the Bill of Rights), and can only be limited in terms of s 36, being the general limitations clause.

-Pursuant to the Constitutional Principles, the Constitution protects and recognises ACL in various ways.
-Chapter 12 (ss 211 and 212) affords official recognition to ACL as well as to the institution, status and role of traditional leadership.
-Specifically, s 211(3) mandates the application of ACL by the courts, where applicable.

 History

-Colonial rule
+Colonial era

 Developments in customary law took place primarily after 1652, when colonial settlers arrived in South Africa.
 It didn't take long for the coloniser to realise that colonial law was not always appropriate or convenient for the colonised in dealing with instances of everyday life (such as family law).
 Accordingly, the colonial state began to define the parameters that marked the jurisdictions of legal systems within its control and, in so doing, divided colonial and customary law into "separate and [allegedly] autonomous spheres."
 In addition, there were many different types of customary law, each based on the indigenous group practicing the law.

-Mahmood Mamdani has emphasized the importance of Theophilus Shepstone's role in creating the system known today as indirect rule and, with it, official customary law.
-Shepstone, as the highest colonial official in Natal, was responsible for all native affairs from the creation of the colony until his transfer to the Transvaal in 1877.
-He combined both "indigenous customs and British legal procedures" into what was called "native customary law."
+Mahmood Mamdani has emphasised Theophilus Shepstone's role in creating the system known today as indirect rule and, with it, a system of official customary law.
+As the highest colonial official in Natal, Shepstone was responsible for all native affairs from the creation of the colony until his transfer to the Transvaal in 1877.
+He combined indigenous customs with British legal procedures to create what was called "native customary law."
 Combining these two types of law into one allowed the colonizers to "use" traditional leaders and traditional ceremonies to support their own legal legitimacy in South Africa.
 The "Shepstone system" enforced a "patriarchal arrangement" of hierarchy and became the foundation of policy for dealing with indigenous peoples in South Africa for many decades afterwards.